How to Start an LLC in California

 The steps to start an LLC can be completed on your own.
 However, many business owners will prefer to use the services of a professional LLC formation service.
 Doing so can expedite the process, while also ensuring accuracy.
 For time-strapped entrepreneurs, the cost of using a service is well worth the investment.

 These services can also be your Registered Agent (see step #3 below), which means that they can accept legal correspondence for your company.
 In California, Registered Agents are instead called Agent for Service of Process.
 Appointing an Agent is a requirement to form an LLC, although you can typically serve as your own agent.
-Using a professional service offers the benefit of never missing an important requirement; plus, it protects your privacy, as the Agent’s address will become public record.
+Using a professional service offers the benefit of never missing an important requirement; plus, it protects your privacy, as the Agent’s address will become a public record.

 Select an available business name